Stacked glass payment cards with an RM symbol, Petronas Towers silhouette, and Malaysian flag

 How to Apply from Malaysia

-Malaysian crypto card applications require a MyKad (Malaysian identity card, kad pengenalan Malaysia, 12-digit number format YYMMDD-PB-XXXX) for citizens.
-The MyKad number is both the identity and tax identifier.
+Malaysian crypto-card applications require a MyKad (kad pengenalan Malaysia, the 12-digit national identity number in YYMMDD-PB-XXXX format) for citizens.
+The MyKad number functions as both ID and tax identifier.
 Foreign residents need a passport plus one of: MyPR (permanent resident card), Employment Pass, Dependant Pass, or Malaysia My Second Home (MM2H) visa.

 Spending Tips for Malaysia

-Malaysia's banking sector includes Maybank (Malayan Banking Berhad, the largest bank in Southeast Asia by assets, 400+ domestic branches), CIMB (Commerce International Merchant Bankers, second-largest), Public Bank (the largest non-government-linked bank), RHB Bank, Hong Leong Bank, AmBank, and Bank Islam (the largest Islamic bank).
-Digital banking licenses issued in 2022 include GX Bank (Grab/SEA), Boost Bank, and AEON Bank.
+Malaysia's banking sector is led by Maybank (Malayan Banking Berhad, the largest bank in Southeast Asia by assets, 400+ domestic branches), CIMB (Commerce International Merchant Bankers), Public Bank, RHB Bank, Hong Leong Bank, AmBank, and Bank Islam (the largest Islamic bank).
+Digital banking licensees from BNM's 2022 round include GX Bank (Grab/SEA), Boost Bank, AEON Bank, Ryt Bank, and KAF.

-Standard debit cards from major Malaysian banks earn minimal cashback (Maybank's debit card offers 0%, most credit cards offer 0.5-1% on specific categories only).
-FX fees on non-MYR transactions: 1-2%.
-Annual card fees for basic debit: MYR 0-8/year.
+Standard debit cards from major Malaysian banks earn minimal cashback.
+Maybank's debit card runs at zero cashback; most credit cards offer 0.5-1% on category-restricted spending.
+FX fees on non-MYR transactions sit at 1-2%.
+Annual debit-card fees: MYR 0-8.

 Annual feeMYR 0-8MYR 0MYR 0-8 saved